 There’s something for everyone in this wide-ranging short story collection by master storyteller Saul Isler.
-From noir thriller to humor, from hard-won triumph over adversity to Saul’s own performance(?) with the Metropolitan Opera . . . these tales will amuse, dazzle, and fascinate as Isler takes you on a journey through territories both familiar and fantastic.
+From noir thriller to humor, from hard-won triumph over adversity, to Saul’s own performance(?) with the Metropolitan Opera, these tales will amuse, dazzle, and fascinate as Isler takes you on a journey through territories both familiar and fantastic.
+Paperback.

 Text by SAUL ISLER, with fifty puzzles by CHARLES DUERR

 If you’ve ever wondered how the experts solve those tough acrostic puzzles, check out acrostinado Saul Isler’s engaging treatise.
 Learn how to recognize words from seeing a few letters, use context to guess word endings, and more tips, tricks, and valuable information to crack the most recalcitrant puzzles.
-Then, test your new skills on fifty classic “Dur-acrostics” first published in 1986 by Charles Duerr and reprinted here for your enjoyment.
+Then, test your new skills on fifty classic “Dur-acrostics” first published in the 1980s by Charles Duerr, and reprinted here for your enjoyment.
 Paperback.

 Puzzles by MICHAEL H. DICKMAN

-Pocamug Press proudly presents the Acrostica puzzle series by Michael H. Dickman.
-These are acrostic word puzzles of the type found on his Acrostica.com website.
+Pocamug Press proudly presents the Acrostica puzzle series written by Michael H. Dickman.
 Each volume contains fifty challenging acrostic puzzles constructed from thought-provoking quotes, with clues covering subjects from the classics to pop culture.
 Everything comes together in these acclaimed, wide-ranging confections for the mind.
 Paperback.

 Twenty poems by MICHAEL H. DICKMAN

 A fictional autobiography in verse, with illustrations by two talented artists.
 Part of the Pocamug Press Emerging Artist Series.
 Paperback.